A canker sore in the throat can be painful. However, home remedies, such as sucking an ice cube or using a saltwater gargle, may provide relief.

 Home remedies

 People can make a saltwater rinse by dissolving half a teaspoon of salt in a glass of warm water.
-They can swill the rinse around the throat and tonsils up to three times a day.
+They can swill the rinse around the throat.

 Drinking cold water or sucking on ice cubes may numb the pain a little.
 Eating soft frozen yogurt or ice cream could also help.
 It is best not to eat anything with sharp edges to avoid irritating canker sores further.